hypersplash/Wallpapers/README.md

 # Wallpapers
 A collection of wallpapers that I found off the internet

-**Disclaimer: I do not own or claim any of the images in this collection.
-These wallpapers are intended solely for personal use or for use in forks of this repository.
-I cannot be held responsible for any copyright claims if the content is used for commercial purposes. (specifically by anyone who uses this repo)**
+**Disclaimer: I do not own or claim ownership of any images in this collection.
+These wallpapers are intended solely for personal use and for use in forks of this repository.
+All images have been legally obtained and are distributed in full compliance with applicable copyright laws.
+Users of this repository act independently and without my endorsement, assuming full responsibility for ensuring their use complies with relevant legal requirements in their jurisdiction.
+I expressly disclaim liability for any copyright infringement claims, licensing disputes, or legal actions arising from users' application of these materials beyond personal use, including any commercial use or redistribution undertaken at the user's own risk and legal responsibility.**

 ## Preview (can get laggy if you're viewing on a bad network or browser)